isovector/draconian-results/pho.md

 [Indoor funerals, weddings and baptisms]()

-Indoor funerals, weddings and baptisms may proceed with a limited number of people and a COVID-19 Safety Plan in place.
+Indoor funerals, wedding ceremonies and baptisms may proceed with a limited number of people and a COVID-19 Safety Plan in place.
 You can have a maximum of 10 people attend, including the officiant.
 [Review BC Centre for Disease Control (BCCDC) information on event planning].\